jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 Whether they realize it or not, most people desire to understand the value they can create and the means by which they will be evaluated in doing so.
 A sense of ownership, accountability and empowerment for delivering on their commitments helps people to thrive.

-When people do not see a direct connection between their efforts and their ability to create value, they can experience directionlessness leading to resignation, detachment, depression or other undesireable results.
+When people do not see a direct connection between their efforts and their ability to create value, they experience directionlessness leading to resignation, detachment, depression, going-through-the-motions, and many other undesirable results.
 These outcomes reduce commitment, hamper productivity, stifle innovation, squelch determination and disrupt inter-personal dynamics.

-**Software leaders clarify the *value creation* potential of every member of their team.**
+**Effective leaders clarify the *value creation* potential of every member of their team.**

 ___